hamsterz0/Copilot-Dynamic-Plugin/README.md

 _Discover the future of aviation safety today with CDP._

 Below is the detailed setup process.
 To summarize the installation steps, check below.
+You can also find the same information in [Installation]([installation.md](https://github.com/hamsterz0/Copilot-Dynamic-Plugin/blob/main/installation.md)) in the repo.
 ```
 --- End of context ---
 <|end|>